microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ## Conclusion

-Congratulations, you have deployed a complete Spring Cloud microservice, using Eureka and Spring Cloud Config Server!
+Congratulations, you have deployed a complete Spring Cloud microservice, using Spring Cloud Service Registry and Spring Cloud Config Server!

 If you need to check your code, the final project is available in the ["spring-cloud-microservice" folder](spring-cloud-microservice/).